ModisWorks/modis/doc/guides/setup.md

 Click on "Browse" in the window that pops up and find the /bin folder inside the extracted FFmpeg build.
 Click "OK" or "Apply" or whatever until everything is all nice and packed up.

+Restart your computer so that Windows updates everything correctly, and continue with the next step.

 ### FFmpeg on OS X

 If you're using Homebrew, just run `brew install ffmpeg` and `brew install opus` in Terminal.
 This will install the required libraries for voice and audio that Modis needs.
+Restart your computer after both packages have downloaded and continue with the next step.

 ## Modis package